expressots/expresso-site-doc/docs/overview/decorators.md

 ### Parameter decorators

-Here is a list of all parameter decorators available in Expresso TS, along with their description and usage:
+Here is a list of all parameter decorators available in ExpressoTS, along with their description and usage:

 | Decorator	                           | Description	                                        | Usage
 | ------------------------------------ | ------------------------------------------------------ | -------------------------------------------------------- |